 What we are planning?

-We are planning to install an experimental 18 tons weight restriction on Pendleton Road, Redhill.
-This is due to safety concerns about larger vehicles using Pendleton Road, particularly where the road narrows and bends outside St. John's church.
+We are installing an experimental 7.5 tons weight restriction on Pendleton Road, Redhill.
+This is due to safety concerns about HGVs using Pendleton Road, particularly where the road narrows and bends outside St. John's church.

 Why is it an experimental weight restriction?